 McQueen also exercises his casual and sports look he has become famous for, having been proclaimed the “King of Cool”.
 The suede desert boots, for example, were a favourite style of Steve McQueen’s.
 The khakis – functional, comfortable and hard-wearing – were also an item that became a menswear staple thanks to Hollywood actors, including Steve McQueen.
 The navy blouson, or the windbreaker, completes the look (above and below) – neat, simple, casual, comfortable, lightweight and showerproof, smarter than a denim jacket and not as loaded with stereotype as the leather one.
 Steve McQueen had become an adherent and had worn one when he was photographed riding one of his many motorcycles for the cover of Life magazine in 1963.

-He learned to play polo for the role and did all the stunts, like piloting a plane.
+He learned to play polo for the role and did all the stunts, including piloting a plane.

 A beautiful midnight-blue suit worn with a subtly striped shirt with a collar pin and a four-in-hand-knotted, double-pleated tie.